Diver Propulsion Vehicle: The Complete Guide (2026)

 A diver propulsion vehicle (DPV) — also called a diver propulsion device (DPD) or sea scooter — is an underwater motor unit that propels a diver through the water without fin effort.
 They range in price from around $150 to over $8,000 and share four core components: an electric motor, a propeller, a battery (typically Li-ion), and a sealed pressure housing designed to withstand operating depth.

 At one end of the spectrum, the Sublue WhiteShark Mix costs around $170 and is designed for recreational open-water reef diving — a lightweight, dual-propeller unit in ABS plastic, rated to 40m, with a 40-minute run time.
 At the other end, military-grade platforms integrate navigation systems, near-silent motors, and sonar capability for covert operations at depths exceeding 100m.
-Between these extremes sits a rich market of mid-range units (Geneinno T1 Pro, Sublue Tini 2) and high-end technical DPVs (Dive Xtras BlackTip, Suex XK1, Seacraft Ghost) used by cave explorers and technical decompression divers worldwide.
+The global DPV market spans three distinct tiers: recreational sea scooters ($150–$800), prosumer technical units ($800–$3,500), and professional aluminium or carbon-fibre DPVs used for cave diving, public safety, and military applications ($3,500–$8,000+).

 The key variables that differentiate DPVs are battery type and capacity (measured in Wh), motor power and thrust (measured in Newtons), rated operating depth, body construction material, and — critically for technical divers — field serviceability between dives.